 The eastern coasts of Sicily, the sumptuous beaches of the Ionian Sea, the beautiful slopes of Mount Etna, magnificent natural settings, authentic and tasty seafood markets, architectural wonders of ancient civilizations, the festive hustle and bustle of streets that never sleep: this is all Catania has to offer within its walls.
-And no, Catania and Sicily do boil down to Cosa Nostra and the mafia.
+And no, Catania and Sicily don’t boil down to Cosa Nostra and the mafia.
 With 315,576 inhabitants (2014), Catania is Italy’s tenth most populated city.
+Although it often plays second fiddle to regional capital Palermo, it has much to offer.
 It is an effervescent and exuberant baroque city.
 However apartment rentals can be quite expensive, and it’s better to have a comfortable budget to stay in Catania.

-Despite the fact that the city features almost 60 neighborhoods, there are few interesting quarters to stay in Catania.
+Despite the fact that the city features almost 60 neighborhoods, there are only few truly interesting areas to stay in Catania.
 In fact, the majority of accommodation – hotels, bed, and breakfasts or youth hostels – is situated in the city center.
 Here is a presentation of the best places to stay in Catania.

 Via Etnea is the main pedestrian street in the historic center of Catania.
 This small, busy shopping street divides the city center along a straight three-kilometer route.
 While clothing boutiques and souvenir shops are packed with customers during the day, locals and tourists treat themselves in the street’s array of ice cream parlors, bars, and restaurants.
 At nightfall, the district loses its shopping spirit and cloaks itself in a festive atmosphere.
 The terraces are quickly crowded with young people who enjoy drinking and eating in the area’s plethora of brasseries, pubs, trendy bars, and pizzerias.

 After walking and shopping north of the city center, continue further south on the Via Crociferi to visit baroque palaces and churches.
-Don’t miss the ancient monuments of the Roman Empire – Odeon, Roman amphitheater (as large as the Colosseum of Rome), theatre -, as well as the frescoes and the majestic baroque decor of San Benedetto church.
+Via Crociferi itself is an almost over the top street filled with elaborate storefronts and exuberant shopping galleries.
+This is where the city’s wealth is on full display.
+Don’t let all the shops and agitation take you away from the ancient monuments of the Roman Empire though.
+The Odeon, Roman amphitheater (as large as the Colosseum of Rome), and theater – as well as the frescoes and the majestic baroque decor of San Benedetto church are all worth visiting.
 Wander through the narrow streets of the city center, and discover how Carthaginian, Roman, Byzantine, Arabic, Norman and Spanish invasions have succeeded one another.
 Where to stay in Catania?
 In the area around Via Crociferi if you are an aficionado of history-laden places.